S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/respond-to-organizational-drivers.md

 A simple way to qualify whether or not a driver falls within an organization's domain is by checking:

-_Would it help the organization if we respond to this situation / driver? or would it harm us if we don't?_
+_Would it help the organization if we respond to this driver?
+Or would it harm us if we don't?_

----

-### Review of Drivers

-It's also important to review the driver.
-Helpful questions for a review include:

-Is the description of the situation still correct?
-Do we still associate the same needs with the situation?
-Is the driver still within our domain?
-Is the driver still relevant?